Georgia Insurance Continuing Education

 This course satisfies 3 hours of ethics training for any Georgia insurance producer, and applies to producers in all lines.
 The course will assist the student in making the proper ethical decisions, provide examples of poor ethical choices, and the legal enforcement of ethics.

 Georgia 8 Hour Initial LTC Continuing Education Course

 This class is approved by the State of Georgia.
-It meets the mandatory 8 hour education requirement to start selling Long Term Care Insurance.
+It meets the mandatory 8 hour initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.